newrelic/newrelic-unix-monitor/README.md

 * The only attribute that is required in the `proxy` object is `proxy_host`.

 ##### Credential Obfuscation
-For additional security, this integration supports the using obfuscated values for any attribute, by appending `_obfuscated` to the attribute name and providing an obfuscated value that was produced by the [New Relic CLI](https://github.com/newrelic/newrelic-cli).
+For additional security, this integration supports the using obfuscated values for the attributes like insights_insert_key, proxy_username, proxy_password and any other attributes under the parent attribute 'agents' by appending `_obfuscated` to the attribute name and providing an obfuscated value that was produced by the [New Relic CLI](https://github.com/newrelic/newrelic-cli).

 1. Prerequesite: [New Relic CLI is installed](https://github.com/newrelic/newrelic-cli#installation) on any supported platform.
     * **NOTE**: It does NOT need to be installed on the same host as the Unix Monitor.
 It is only used to generate the obfuscated keys, this integration handles deobfuscation independently.